 French Amazon workers protest in coronavirus pushback

-Several hundred Amazon workers in France protested at one of its sites on Wednesday, calling on the online retailer to cease operations or make it easier for employees loath to work during the coronavirus outbreak to stay away.
+Several hundred Amazon workers protested in France on Wednesday, calling on the online retailer to cease operations or make it easier for employees not wanting to work during the coronavirus outbreak to stay away.

-Retailers across France were ordered to shut over the past weekend as the country stepped up measures to try and control the spread of the disease, with only stores providing foods and other basic goods or services allowed to operate.
-Online deliveries are still permitted, however.
+Retailers across France were ordered to shut over the past weekend as the country stepped up measures to try to control the disease, with only stores providing food and other basic goods or services allowed to operate.
+Online deliveries are still allowed, however.

-At an Amazon warehouse and shipping center at Saran just outside Orleans, a city south of Paris, some 250-300 workers staged a strike, gathering outside the site and calling for its closure.
+At an Amazon warehouse and shipping center at Saran just outside Orleans, a city south of Paris, some 250-300 workers staged a strike, gathering outside and calling for its closure.
 It normally employs some 1,800 full-time staff.
-Unions representing employees there and in other Amazon hubs in France said some workers were unwilling to potentially expose themselves to the coronavirus.
+"We feel really unsafe and I've got colleagues who are coming to work feeling fearful," said Richard Vives, from the CAT union, who was demonstrating with other worker representatives.

+Unions have argued that Amazon delivers very few groceries and many other goods are not essential and should, therefore, consider closures.
+Amazon said it was adhering to all sanitary guidelines, adding that it was prioritizing and making space in warehouses for key products such as household staples and hygiene or medical supplies as online demand soars globally.

-"Fewer than 1% of our stocks are groceries, so we're far from being indispensable for the country to keep going," said Julien Vincent, who represents Amazon logistics workers for France's CFDT.
-"As far as we're concerned, either everyone has to close, or no one does - you can't have half-measures."
-Vincent estimated that 30%-40% of Amazon employees in France had now dropped out of work for fear of coronavirus contagion or because they had to keep children at home after French schools closed.
+It declined to comment on the situation at Saran and in other French centers.
+Julien Vincent, who represents Amazon logistics workers for France's CFDT union, estimated that 30%-40% of Amazon employees in France had now dropped out of work for fear of contagion or because they had to keep children at home after French schools closed.
 The company had called on temporary workers to make up for any shortages, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)